A group effort: Devin Tatro ’14 and Ugandan village communitys create race to dreams

 Devin Tatro, a junior from Haverhill, Mass., who runs on the Bates women’s cross-country team, intended to give herself a major break from running when she went to Uganda in the fall of 2012 to study sports development in the eastern village of Kapchowra.

-The result, Tatro said in a 2013 Mount David Summit presentation on study abroad, was an experience that unexpectedly combined her interests in anthropology, world travel and running.
+The result, Tatro said in a 2013 Mount David Summit presentation on study abroad, was an experience that unexpectedly combined her interests in anthropology, world travel, and running.
 It may also help keep alive a dream for some of the children she worked with.

-Subsequently the head of the school district’s sports office told her, “We really wish that youth in Kapchowra had more athletic competitions.
-We have a lot of talent, we have a lot of kids who are passionate about sports, and we have Stephen Kiprotch, who is really inspiring everyone in the area.
+Subsequently, the head of the school district’s sports office told her that “we really wish that youth in Kapchorwa had more athletic competitions.
+We have a lot of talent, we have a lot of kids who are passionate about sports, and we have Stephen Kiprotich, who is really inspiring everyone in the area.
 Everyone wants to be a runner.
 But there is no track meet, no after-school football [soccer], no gym classes.”

+She also met with adult members of the Ugandan National Cross Country Team, who compete at very high levels despite underfunded facilities, programs and training.
 Tatro saw a way to contribute.
-“I started concocting this dream: What if there was a road race for kids in Kapchowra, Uganda?”
+“I started concocting this dream: What if there was a road race for kids in Kapchorwa, Uganda?”

 The event actually became two road races, a 3K and 5K, that took place Dec.
 1, 2012, drawing 400 grade-school competitors, divided into boys’ and girls’ competitions with multiple age groups.
 The top three finishers in each age group of each division won a stipend for school supplies.

 “Members of the community were extremely excited about the event,” Tatro said after her presentation.
 “Leaders and educators especially expressed that they were encouraged to build off the success and to implement further youth sporting events.”